peres10/Narcissa/README.md

 # Narcissa

-A code snake game made as a project for the course Programming Languages and Environments
+A snake game made as a project for the course Programming Languages and Environments